dozieu/dozieu.github.io/README.md

 <a href="https://github.com/dozieu/cipsearch">cipsearch</a> - Performs cisco call manger phone search based on IP address

+Hobbyist programmer with a network engineering and security background
+Languages: Python and some HTML, CSS, JS and Solidity Fields of interest: Automation, Networking, Collaboration, Cybersecurity, Blockchain

 Collabtools is web gui based suite of the programs above, I have dockerised, see link below, try it out!